 Beth grew up the youngest of five children in a family who valued faith and education.
-At the age of 16, Beth came to Tennessee to attend David Lipscomb University, and went on to earn a master’s degree from George Peabody College for Teachers and a Ph.D. from Vanderbilt University.
+At the age of 16, Beth came to Tennessee to attend David Lipscomb University, and went on to earn a master’s degree from George Peabody College and a Ph.D. from Vanderbilt University.

 Her interest in government and politics was inspired by her grandmother, and while teaching political science at Belmont University, Beth ran for State Representative in the 56th District, coming up just short of being elected.
 Two years later, she ran again, winning handily and has served her district with distinction since then.